 Read the story with your child.

 Then, build scenes of the book with your building LEGO DUPLO bricks.
-We used a larger platform pieces as our “stage” or paper.
+We used a larger platform piece as our “stage” or paper.
 Encourage your child to “tell” the story in their own words as they build the scenes.

 I chose to feature Eric Carle’s The Very Hungry Caterpillar because it is a great book for preschoolers, is repetitious, sneaks in a little math, and most of us have this book in our closet – so that you too could snuggle in with your child to do this activity without any trip to the library or bookstore!